-As an example, Figure 1 shows the numerically simulated optical spectrum of a supercontinuum source.
-In contrast to that very broad spectrum, the optical spectrum of a single-frequency laser source is often characterized by a very narrow line – in extreme cases, with a linewidth of the order of 1 Hz, corresponding to only ≈ 3 ·10−12 nm (for 1 μm center wavelength).
+As an example, Figure 1 shows the numerically simulated optical spectrum of a supercontinuum source, which is a highly polychromatic light source.
+In contrast to that very broad spectrum, the optical spectrum of a single-frequency laser source is often characterized by a very narrow spectral line – in extreme cases, with a linewidth of the order of 1 Hz, corresponding to only ≈ 3 ·10−12 nm (for 1 μm center wavelength).
 Other lasers have a spectrum consisting of multiple lines, and some (particularly mode-locked lasers for ultrashort pulses) can have a large spectral width of 100 nm or more with a frequency comb structure.

 The optical spectrum is intimately related to the temporal coherence properties of the light.
 For example, the temporal coherence function fully determines the spectrum.
-The optical spectrum is also related to the Fourier transform of the electric field, although the latter is in most cases not directly accessible.
+The optical spectrum is also related to the Fourier transform of the electric field (although the latter is in most cases not directly accessible).
 Therefore, it is also called the Fourier spectrum of the optical field.

 The optical bandwidth is essentially the width of the optical spectrum.
 There are different definitions, but the full width at half maximum (FWHM) is often used.